kaajee/kreditplus/README.md

 **INCOMPLETE.
 DO NOT USE**

-This is a small python client for integrating applications with the AkuLaku API.
+This is a small python client for integrating applications with the KreditPlus.

 Quickstart
 ----------